Hi, I'm Sam, I love movies. My main interest is science fiction and zombie movies. Pessimistic and survival films I also enjoy a lot.

 Although the script has some flaws, such as the surprise car scene of the end or some inconsistencies in the logic of the main character, The directing is responsible for overlapping all that.

-Don't be fooled by the lukewarm “Rotten Tomatoes” reviews.
-This is one of the best thriller/gothic love tale in recent years.
+Don't be fooled by the lukewarm A Cure for Wellness "Rotten Tomatoes" reviews.
+This is one of the best thriller/gothic love tales in recent years.
+We hope you've enjoyed our film review and are prepared for some creepy goth thriller.

 Title: A Cure For Wellness